Short Term Options

 - Math for America Fellowship - A highly selective, five-year program where recent college graduates and mid-career professionals make a commitment to teach mathematics in public secondary schools.
 The Fellowship includes one year earning a master's degree in education and four years teaching math and participating in MfA corps activities and professional development.

 - Mississippi Teacher Corps - Selects college graduates to teach in high-poverty schools in Mississippi and provides training, certification, full pay, benefits, and a master's degree in education from the University of Mississippi.

-- National Association of Independent Schools, Teacher Placement Services - Teach at a private school (certification not necessary) or work as a teaching fellow.
+- National Association of Independent Schools, Career Center - Teach at a private school (certification not necessary) or work as a teaching fellow.

-- New Teachers Collaborative - Our teacher preparation program welcomes people seeking licensure as colleagues and professionals from the very first day.
-Start your middle or secondary (grades 5-12) school teaching career by working and learning in schools designed to foster the habits of problem-solving, reflection, and using one's mind well among students and faculty alike.
+- New Teachers Collaborative -Learn to teach by teaching in small, progressive schools.
+Our teacher preparation program welcomes people seeking licensure as colleagues and professionals from the very first day.
+Start your middle or secondary (grades 5-12) school teaching career by working and learning in schools designed to foster the habits and skills of problem-solving, collaboration, reflection, and using one's mind well among students and faculty alike.

 - NYC Teaching Fellows - Recruits and prepares high-quality, dedicated individuals to become teachers who raise student achievement in the New York City classrooms that need them most.

 - Philadelphia Teaching Fellows - A highly selective program that trains accomplished professionals and recent college graduates to become high-impact teachers in high-need schools throughout the Philadelphia area.